Trading 212's 4.05% interest on cash explained (there's a catch)

 There are a few other things worth mentioning at this point.

 For one, Trading 212 only places uninvested cash in QMMFs after receiving consent from its customers.
-To do that, you need to hit the ‘Earn interest on cash’ button in the menu at the top of the screen.
+To do that, you need to hit the 'Interest on cash' button in the menu at the top of the screen.

 You'll then be given a detailed explanation about the main risks associated with QMMFs – as well as a link to some FAQs – before clicking 'Enable'.